Starting from $29

 Titanium is a cool material, it’s really strong and lightweight, but it’s also incredibly expensive.
 The same goes for brass and copper.
 Selecting the right material for your project is key to keeping your costs low.

 Not sure what to use for your application?
-We created this handy flowchart to help you decide.
+We created this handy chart to help you decide.

 If you’re still not sure, feel free to email our Applications Engineers any time and we’ll be happy to help - email@example.com